MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/teams-android-devices-conditional-access-issues.md

    :::image type="content" source="media/teams-android-devices-conditional-access-issues/conditional-access-policy-details.png" alt-text="Screenshot of the Conditional Access policy details.":::

-## Resolution

-To fix the issues that are caused by certain Conditional Access policies, use [device filters](/azure/active-directory/conditional-access/concept-condition-filters-for-devices) to exclude the devices from these policies.
-Commonly used device properties are *manufacturer* and *model*.
-Commonly used operators are *Contains*, *StartsWith*, and *In*.
+After you identify the specific Conditional Access policy that's causing the issue, you can use [device filters](/azure/active-directory/conditional-access/concept-condition-filters-for-devices) to exclude the affected device from the policy.
+Commonly used device properties in device filters are *manufacturer* and *model*, and they're used with the operators *Contains*, *StartsWith*, and *In*.

 > [!NOTE]
 >
 > - Device filters apply to only device objects, not user accounts.
 > - Some attributes, such as *model* and *manufacturer*, can be set only if devices are enrolled in Intune.
 If your devices aren't enrolled in Intune, use extension attributes.
-> - If you don't have the required access to configure Conditional Access and Intune compliance policies, work with someone who has access.
-Check each policy setting for unsupported settings for Teams devices.
+> - Check each policy setting for unsupported settings for Teams devices.

-The following screenshot shows an example device filter.
+The following screenshot shows a sample device filter.

 :::image type="content" source="media/teams-android-devices-conditional-access-issues/device-filter.png" alt-text="Screenshot of an example device filter.":::

-### Run the Microsoft Remote Connectivity Analyzer test

-This test verifies that the user account meets the requirements for a Microsoft Teams user to be able to sign in to the following Teams devices:

-- Microsoft Teams Room Android
-- Microsoft Teams Room Windows
-- Microsoft Teams Panel

-> [!NOTE]
-> Currently the Microsoft Remote Connectivity Analyzer tool doesn't support Microsoft 365 Government environments (GCC or GCC High).

-1. Open a web browser, and then go to the [Microsoft Teams Room Sign in](https://testconnectivity.microsoft.com/tests/TeamsMTRDeviceSignIn/input) test.
-1. Sign in by using the credentials of a Global Administrator account.
-1. Specify the affected user name.
-1. In the **Device Selection** field, select the affected device type.
-1. Enter the provided verification code.
-1. Select **Verify**.

 ## References